 Photographing Ron B’s show, No Boundaries Up Close and Personal, with Sigma 105mm f/1.4 ART

-While this was was the first time for me shooting the performances with the boker master, here’s my take on that experience:
+While this was the first time for me to shoot the performances with the boker master, here’s my take on that experience:

 Therefore, once these kinds of shoots are doable with a Sigma 105mm f/1.4 and the results could be quite interesting, it’s also a good idea to use a zoom lens as a main lens for the photo shoot, and the prime lens as an additional lens.
 For example, zoom lenses, 24-70mm f/2.8 and 70-200mm f/2.8 allow for capturing pretty much everything from wide-angle to close-up shots.